Rome events in September mostly involve the city coming back to life after the summer holidays.

 Please check back as I will be monitoring all these and other possible events:

-On Saturday and Sunday, 23 and 24 September, 2023, some Rome museums and archeological sites will participate in European Heritage Day, "Giornate Patrimonio Europeo" in Italian.
+For 2 days in September some Rome museums and archeological sites run by the Italian Ministry of Culture will participate in European Heritage Day, "Giornate Patrimonio Europeo" in Italian.

-A lot of sites and museums will be open Saturday September 23 until midnight, either for free or at a reduced rate, usually of a symbolic 1 Euro.
-One of the best sites available on this day is Palazzo Farnese.
-Check the website below for details.
+A lot of sites and museums will be open late either for free or at a reduced rate, usually of a symbolic 1 Euro.

 You may also wish to visit the official website of the Beni Culturali, which shows the many appointments for special tours that day in Rome (Italian only.)